 Guide to the Health-related Travel and Rehabilitation-related Expense Claim Form VAC752

-The health-related travel benefit will help you pay for travel to attend health care treatment or rehabilitation appointments which are covered by Veterans Affairs Canada (VAC).
+The health-related travel benefit will help you pay for travel to attend health care treatment or rehabilitation appointments that are covered by Veterans Affairs Canada (VAC).

 Who should use this form?

-You should use the VAC752 form to claim eligible expenses if:
+You should use the VAC752 form to claim qualifying expenses if:

-• You have expenses related to travel required to access health care treatment benefits which are covered by VAC;
+• You have travel related expenses required to access health care treatment benefits that are covered by VAC;

 • You are an active participant in VAC’s rehabilitation program and you travel to receive approved rehabilitation services.